St. Albert, Alberta: History

-St. Albert was previously the site of two residential schools as part of the Canadian Residential School System.
-The St. Albert Indian Residential School ("Youville"), was located on Mission Hill within St. Albert city limits, and was operated by the Roman Catholic Church from October 22, 1873 to June 30, 1948, after being moved from the Lac Ste.
-Anne Mission where it was originally founded.
-The Edmonton Indian Residential School ("Poundmaker") was located approximately 6 km east of St. Albert's current downtown, and was operated by the Methodist Church from March 1, 1924 to June 30, 1968, later becoming the home of the Poundmaker Lodge rehabilitation centre.
-Between the two schools, 53 students are known to have died while present.
-A healing garden, Kâkesimokamik, was opened on September 15, 2017 as part of the truth and reconciliation process between the city of St. Albert and survivors of the residential school system.
+St. Albert was previously the site of two Indian residential schools as part of the Canadian Residential School System.
+The St. Albert Indian Residential School ("Youville") was located on Mission Hill within the St. Albert city limits and was operated by the Roman Catholic Church from October 22, 1873, to June 30, 1948, after being relocated from the Lac Ste.
+Anne Mission, the site of its original founding.
+The Edmonton Indian Residential School ("Poundmaker") was located approximately 6 km east of St. Albert's current downtown area, and was operated by the Methodist Church from March 1, 1924, to June 30, 1968, later becoming the home of the Poundmaker Lodge rehabilitation centre.
+Between the two schools, 53 students are known to have died under unknown or dubious circumstances while in attendance.
+A healing garden, named Kâkesimokamik, was opened on September 15, 2017, as part of the truth-and-reconciliation process between the city of St. Albert and survivors (and their descendants) of the residential school system.